 The cable of the Logitech G203 Prodigy gaming mouse is light and fairly flexible, unlike the braided cables from Razer products like the Razer DeathAdder Elite.
 The rubber coating does create some drag and catches on desk supplies, but this issue is fairly minor.

 Update 10/07/2020: We increased the total number of programmable inputs by one.
 We incorrectly listed that you can't reprogram the left button without assigning the left click action to another button, but you can reprogram the button.

 All six buttons available on the Logitech G203 Prodigy are customizable, which is great.
 You can also create different profiles inside the software, but the onboard memory of this mouse can only hold a single profile.
 The CPI switch button only switches between two set CPI sensitivities, which is fewer than most gaming mice that usually let you cycle between a few more settings.
 You can also set a G-Shift button, which switches the control settings to a different set for as long as you hold this button, increasing the number of different commands you can do.

-Logitech's G HUB is a superb piece of software.
-It's easy to navigate and offers plenty of customization options for the Logitech G203 Prodigy.
+Logitech's G HUB is easy to navigate and offers plenty of customization options for the Logitech G203 Prodigy.
 While you can't switch profiles directly on the mouse, you can have as many as you want on the software.
 You can also set a G-Shift button, which triggers a new set of keybindings for as long as you hold that specific button.
 It also has onboard memory, meaning you won't have to re-download G HUB or reconfigure the mouse when using it on a different computer.
 There weren't any software issues during testing, but users online have reported various problems trying to use the Logitech G HUB software, including but not limited to startup issues, freezing, and connection issues with some devices.
 If you'd like to share your experience using Logitech G HUB with this mouse, feel free to leave a comment in the discussions.